sadiapeerzada/AMU-studysphere/README.md

 # 🧠 AMU StudySphere: The Intelligent Academic Ecosystem for Aligarh Muslim University

-> **"Propelling the legacy of Aligarh into the era of Artificial General Intelligence."**

 AMU StudySphere is a production-grade, AI-native academic assistant platform designed explicitly for the students, faculty, alumni, and administrators of Aligarh Muslim University (AMU).
 This platform centralizes academic resources, intelligent automation, and community engagement into a single, cohesive digital experience.